 *To preface this article, I want to start by saying that this is not about police bashing or to put out fear or disconnection to any sort of agency in America, this is about giving both an empathetic and responsible look at the War On Drugs and the system we are currently using with the more updated research that we understand now.
 I am grateful for having a system whose main goal is to protect us, and do good by American society, however, it is important that we also look at where the system isn’t working and learn from those well-intentioned errors.
-Also, instead of calling people “addicts” I will use the phrase, “people struggling with addictions” or PSWA for short, bc I don’t endorse addiction as an identity.*
+Also, instead of calling people “addicts” I will use the phrase, “people struggling with (substance abuse)” or PSWA for short, bc I don’t endorse (substance abuse) as an identity.*

-Jail for people struggling with addictions doesn’t work.
+Jail for people struggling with substance abuse doesn’t work.
 In one of my client systems, I was heartbroken that the moment they broke their parole by drinking alcohol the next step was to put him back in jail, and all of our work was put on hold.
 Not because I believe that I am some amazing therapist, but because deep down (and through reading through the recent research on attachment, trauma wounds, and the like) that jail for him was not working.
 And in fact, it was hurting.

-Him and many other PSWAs had a past that had a lot of pain, trauma, misunderstanding, and lack of healthy family communication &boundaries.
+Him and many other PSWAs had a past that had a lot of pain, trauma, misunderstanding, and lack of healthy family communication and boundaries.
 Turning to alcohol and drugs can be many things to a person: a way to numb out painful emotions, a way of feeling belonging and connection, a way of getting emotional needs met, a way to cope with overwhelm and depression, the list goes on….

 Jail doesn’t meet these needs.
 Yes, it gives a punishment that clearly sends the message that this thing is not okay — but when complex emotions surface, drug use will always win over the painful feelings that come up.
 Drug use will always win over the scary and painful feelings of insanity, isolation, or worthlessness.